TheOdinProject/curriculum/react/react-ecosystem/type-checking-with-proptypes.md

 ### Introduction

+Type Checking is a process of verifying that a piece of code is using the correct data types for variables, function parameters and return values.
+In the context of React applications, we are going to use PropTypes to do that job.

 PropTypes is a way to type check the props that a React component receives.
 It helps to catch potential type errors during development, making it easier to spot and fix bugs.
 If you have used a linter in your previous React projects, there's a good chance it ended up yelling at you about certain props missing in prop validation, however if that isn't the case- well, lucky you!

 ### Lesson Overview